BuildingSync/schema/proposals/2021/Add EarlyCompliance.md

 ## Overview

-This proposal is to add the `EarlyCompliance` element as a child of `ReportType` element, with boolean options when True stands for .
+This proposal is to add the `EarlyCompliance` element as a child of `ReportType` element, with boolean options.

 ## Justification

 This field originally took place in the audit reports for the city of Atlanta, but we believe it is a good field and therefore propose to add it to the schema.
+It's true if the audit report was submitted before the compliance deadline.

 ## UDFs